ogngnaoh/reddit-sentiment-analysis/README.md

-# Reddit Sentiment Analysis Dashboard
+# Reddit Sentiment Analysis Tool (FOR PERSONAL USAGE AND REFERENCE FOR FUTURE PROJECTS)

-Welcome to the Reddit Sentiment Analysis Dashboard project!
-This project involves creating a backend service that analyzes the sentiment of posts and comments on specific subreddits and displays the results on a dashboard.

 ## Table of Contents